Below you can find a list of reasons why your photos may have not been selected to be published at Freepik:

 Excessively editing an image can greatly diminish the quality of the photograph:

 - Digital editing poorly executed

-- Photographs with an aggressive filter that can limit its later usage.
+- Photographs with an aggressive filter that can limit their later usage.

-Bear in mind that editing effects contribute to enhance the photo, but they must not be the main element of the resource.
+Bear in mind that editing effects contribute to enhancing the photo, but they must not be the main element of the resource.

 It refers to “blurred” images, presenting focus and sharpness issues as a result of using a slow shutter speed.

-We do not accept photos where the camera angle is unintentionally slanted to one side and it is founded in no aesthetic purpose.
+We do not accept photos where the camera angle is unintentionally slanted to one side and it is founded on no aesthetic purpose.
 It applies to both vertical and horizontal rotation.

 - Underexposure.
 Images with poor lighting that does not allow the main elements to be seen clearly.

 - Overexposure.
 Images with "burned" or white areas.